jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - To link the private DNS zone to a virtual network, you create a virtual network link.
     - Enable auto registration
       - Auto-registers DNS records for VMs in the Linked Virtual Networks
+    - A DNS record is automatically created for the virtual machines that you deploy in the network.
+DNS records are created for the virtual machines that you have already deployed in the virtual network.– A DNS record is automatically created for the virtual machines that you deploy in the network.
+DNS records are created for the virtual machines that you have already deployed in the virtual network.
+    - One private DNS zone can have multiple registration virtual networks, however, every virtual network can have exactly one registration zone associated with it.
   - Types of Records
     - NS
       - NS stands for 'nameserver,' and the nameserver record indicates which DNS server is authoritative for that domain